LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/ContextWarehouse/ContextSessionStore.md

 The Context Services API is a REST interface to a cloud based repository for storing and retrieving session state attributes that can be carried over and used throughout the conversational journey.
 This allows continuity in conversations as context can be transferred between agents and bots enabling a true warm handoff.
 The context service can be used for several purposes.
 For example:

-1. Save the conversation session state data in LiveEngage (e.g. agent notes), and then retrieve them later in a different conversation session with a different agent.
+1. Save the conversation session state data in Conversational Cloud (e.g. agent notes), and then retrieve them later in a different conversation session with a different agent.

 2. Save contextual attributes in a concierge bot (e.g. intents or customer information) and carry this context over to another bot or human skill.